lidiarpo/Team6-EDA397-2017/report_template.md

 * **Simple Design**: Parts of the development has been done by using simple design.
 We tried to do the simplest solution to fix the task at hand, corner cases were then handled and refactoring had to take place.
 The practice was rather efficient as it enabled constant progress, instead of sitting stuck trying to figure out everything at once.

 * **Refactoring**: Refactoring has been highly related to the Simple Design.
 The practice was really efficient, making the code more readable and functional.
+A lot of refactoring has been done in this initial sprint due to the lack of experience working with the Android framework and the complexity invoved on the initial phase of the project.

 * **Sustainable Pace**: A lot of the work has been done at a sustainable pace.
 No real overtime or extreme peaks of work have been encountered throughout the sprint.
 This might partially be out of pure luck as we havn't planned that everyone should work X hours/day etc.